 "Legend" is released in the UK and is released in the USA on November 20th 2015.

-Stephen starts filming the Anthony Harrowitz 7 part crime drama "New Blood"
+2016 Stephen appeared in the Anthony Harrowitz 7 part crime drama "New Blood" for BBC.

 He is married to Elaine Cassidy, and they have 2 children Kíla and Lynott.